gchang12/aenir/README.md

 Deploy to internet via django
+- set up the index page and main design and layout
 - home: explain what this is
 - instructions: explain how to use, with screenshots
 - feedback: input box for how to improve, any bugs, etc.
 - application: create | edit | compare | (how-to) | (home)
 - consider image-scraping for the extra pizazz
-- segregate io-tests from the main data

 DONE
 ====